 65 m²

-Avsallar district, 1+1 apartment of 60 m² in a complex built in 2020, unfurnished, located 600 m from the sea and 500 m from the center of the district, with the infrastructure of a residential complex.
+In the Avsallar area, furnished 2+1 apartments with an area of 95 m² in a complex built in 2014, located 650 m from the sea and 450 m from the center of the area, with the possibility of obtaining a residence permit, two balconies and a partial sea view.

 1+1